 Eat This, Not That!
 Fix: “Think of ways to optimize your environment that will help you achieve this goal,” says Childs.
 “For example, make others who are eating with you aware of your goal to eat mindfully.
 Invite them to try it too.
 You may find that experiencing a meal together will help you both savor what you are eating and pay closer attention to how much you are eating so you don’t overindulge.”

-into the trap
+You Fell into the Trap

 Our homes are filled with hidden eating traps, and simply being aware of something as simple as the size of a bowl can influence how much you eat, according to Brian Wansink, director of Cornell University’s Food and Brand Lab.
 In one of Wansink’s “mindless eating” studies, moviegoers ate 45 percent more fresh popcorn from extra-large containers than large ones.
 A second study showed that people automatically poured more liquid into short, wide glasses than in tall, skinny ones of the same volume.
 Even a kid’s cereal bowl can be a hidden trap for mindless overeating.
 A study in the Journal of Pediatrics found children who were given a 16-ounce bowl served themselves twice as much cereal as children given an 8-ounce bowl.